aptivate/cmsbootstrap/README.md

     * sass/bootstrap: Bootstrap Sass/SCSS source files.
     * sass/cmsbootstrap.scss: a few additional styles in Sass/SCSS format.
   * templates: the supplied templates.
-    * base.html: the root base template, intended to be overridden by you.
+    * base.html: the root base template, connects our standard pages (404.html and 500.html) to custom/base.html.
+You should not need to override this.
     * cmsbootstrap: the example templates, not intended to be overridden but extended or ignored and replaced.
+    * custom: example templates for you to override.
     * cmsbootstrap/menu/breadcrumb.html:
       render Django-CMS breadcrumbs using Bootstrap styles.
     * cmsbootstrap/menu/language_chooser.html: